ginger-society/ginger-society-website/src/content/pages/internships.md

             <li><strong>Application Process</strong>:
               <ul>
                 <li>Interested candidates can apply by submitting a handwritten cover letter by either of their parents in English or their mother tongue. <small>If your parents can not read/write, you can ask your nearby postman or primary school teacher in your area to help you. ( They need to also mention their designation / phone number at the back of the cover letter )</small> </li>
-                <li>The cover letter should clearly mention the candidate's university name and personal contact details.</li>
+                <li>The cover letter should also mention the candidate's university name and personal contact details.</li>
                 <li>The cover letter should also cover the candidate's place of birth, their parents' experience with them as a school student, how they balanced family responsibilities and studies, and their parents' wishes for their future.</li>
                 <li>Applications are reviewed by our selection committee, and shortlisted candidates proceed to the evaluation phase.</li>
+                <li>Applications with project details, academic scores, prior internships experience and other unnecessary information will be <strong>rejected</strong>.</li>
               </ul>
             </li>
             <li><strong>Evaluation Phase</strong>: